Updated: 8/2/20 | August 2nd, 2020

 Take a kayak tour around the bayou and explore the swamps filled with alligators and Spanish moss-covered trees.
 The bayou, a swampy section of a slow-moving river, provided early settlers with trees for homes, fish for eating, and waterways for commerce.
 It’s still part of the lifeblood of the region and an important part of its culture.
 Spend your morning in this beautiful and relaxing area by getting back to nature.

-Kayak tours usually cost around $60 USD and last a couple hours.
-NOLA Kayak Swamp Tours offer daily guided tours that will get you out on the water and teach you about the ecosystem. around her.
+Kayak tours cost around $50-60 USD and last a couple of hours.
+NOLA Kayak Tours offers guided tours that will get you out on the water and teach you about the ecosystem.
+They also offer rentals from $59 USD if you don’t want a tour.

 Visit Oak Alley

-Twenty-eight oak trees (each of them over 250 years old) line the lane leading to an antebellum plantation manor right on the Mississippi River.
-The home’s interior is not particularly awe-inspiring as the exterior.
-Personally, I found the guided tour was a little too brief (and not very detailed) but wandering the grounds was absolutely worthwhile and the signs/placards have a lot of information on the horrible institution of slavery.
+Over a dozen oak trees (each of them over 250 years old) line the lane leading to this antebellum plantation manor right on the Mississippi River.
+The home’s interior is not as awe-inspiring as the exterior and I found the guided tour was a little too brief (and not very detailed).
+However, wandering the grounds was absolutely worthwhile and the signs/placards have a lot of information on the horrible institution of slavery.

 It’s located an hour from the city by car.
 Try to arrive early (or stay late) to avoid the day tours that come from New Orleans so you can take people-free pictures.

-- St. Joesph Plantation – Built in the 1830s, this plantation is listed on the National Register of Historic Places.
+• St. Joseph Plantation – Built in the 1830s, this plantation is listed on the National Register of Historic Places.

-- Laura Plantation – One of the few plantations left with numerous complete structures (including the former slave cabins).
+• Laura Plantation – One of the few plantations left with numerous complete structures.

 New Orleans Itinerary: Day 4